You Are My High

 "You Are My High" is a song originally released in 2000 by French electronic music producer Demon.
-DJ Snake then released a remix that soared in popularity on 28 July 2021.
-The remix was written by Charlie Wilson, Johnsye Andrea Smith, Ronnie Wilson and DJ Snake, and produced by the latter.
+DJ Snake later released a remix version that soared in popularity on 28 July 2021.
+This version was written by Charlie Wilson, Johnsye Andrea Smith, Ronnie Wilson and DJ Snake, and produced by the latter.

-Original composition
+Composition

-"You Are My High" was originally a French House song performed by electronic artist Demon which samples the songs "You Are My High" and "Oops Up Side Your Head" by The Gap Band, and merges elements of "traditional dance music, classic R&B and funk."
+"You Are My High" by Demon and Heartbreaker samples the songs "You Are My High" and "Oops Up Side Your Head" by American funk band the Gap Band, and merges elements of "traditional dance music, classic R&B and funk."

-2021 remix
+You Are My High

-DJ Snake's remix was produced with Malaa in July 2021.
+DJ Snake's version was produced with Malaa in July 2021.
 It also marks their second collaboration since "Selfish Love" with Selena Gomez in March, and his first solo release since "Trust Nobody" in summer 2020.